anthonytoyco/moneymetrics/README.md

-# MoneyMentor: AI Savings Assistant
+# MoneyMetrics: AI Savings Assistant

 ## Overview

-MoneyMentor is a financial data visualizer that helps users track expenses and analyze spending patterns.
+MoneyMetrics is a financial data visualizer that helps users track expenses and analyze spending patterns.
 Built with Next.js and Supabase, the application integrates Google Gemini to automate transaction processing.

 ## Core Features